Captivated by colors at the American Art Museum

 77. Spark the kids’ interest in STEM in a lab full of fun and exciting hands-on activities at the Children’s Science Center in Fair Oaks Mall.

 78. Browse the stalls and have a bite at Union Market in northeast DC.
-Enjoy a variety of food options for lunch, get a delicious scoop of ice cream from Trickling Spring Creamery, show the kids some “interesting” sights that are sometimes there, like a pig’s head at Harvey’s or octopus at The District Fish Wife.
+Enjoy a variety of food options for lunch, get a delicious scoop of ice cream from Trickling Spring Creamery, and show the kids some “interesting” sights that are sometimes there, like a pig’s head at Harvey’s or octopus at The District Fish Wife.

 80. Savor a DC “Secret” at Panda Gourmet, an off-the-beaten-path restaurant on a Thrillist list of places that many people aren’t even aware exist.
 The food is authentic, with dishes that go well beyond your standard American-Chinese fare.
 Even better, it’s all delicious and fun for the whole fam to share.